Lake- and Surface-Based Detectors for Forward Neutrino Physics: Neutrino Interaction Rates

 \section{Neutrino Interaction Rates}

 \bgroup \arraystretch{1.2}

 \egroup

 We use the \SIREN~simulation package to calculate the number of neutrino interactions expected at SINE and UNDINE~\cite{Schneider:2024eej}.
-We inject neutrinos according to publicly available simulated samples of the ATLAS forward neutrino flux~\cite{makelat,Kling:2023tgr}.
+We inject neutrinos according to publicly available simulated samples of the ATLAS forward neutrino flux~\cite{makelat,Kling:2023tgr}, described further in \cref{app:flux}.
 These samples are separated into neutrinos produced in the decays of light mesons ($\pi$,~$K$) and charm hadrons ($D$,~$\Lambda_c$).
-Multiple samples for different hadron-production models are provided in each case: EPOS-LHC~\cite{Pierog:2013ria}, DPMJET-III~\cite{Roesler:2000he,Fedynitch:2015kcn}, SIBYLL 2.3c~\cite{Fedynitch:2018cbl}, QGSJET-II~\cite{Ostapchenko:2010vb}, and the forward tune of Pythia 8.2~\cite{Fieg:2023kld} for the light meson parents; and BKSS kT~\cite{Bhattacharya:2023zei}, BKRS~\cite{Buonocore:2023kna}, SIBYLL 2.3c~\cite{Fedynitch:2018cbl}, BDGJKR~\cite{Bai:2022xad}, and MS kT~\cite{Maciula:2022lzk} for the charm hadron parents.
+Multiple samples for different hadron-production models are provided in each case: EPOS-LHC~\cite{Pierog:2013ria}, DPMJET-III~\cite{Roesler:2000he,Fedynitch:2015kcn}, SIBYLL 2.3c~\cite{Fedynitch:2018cbl}, QGSJET-II~\cite{Ostapchenko:2010vb}, and the forward tune of Pythia 8.2~\cite{Fieg:2023kld} for the pion and kaon parents; and BKSS kT~\cite{Bhattacharya:2023zei}, BKRS~\cite{Buonocore:2023kna}, SIBYLL 2.3c~\cite{Fedynitch:2018cbl}, BDGJKR~\cite{Bai:2022xad}, and MS kT~\cite{Maciula:2022lzk} for the charm hadron parents.
 We compute the event rate separately for each hadron-production model.
+Hereafter, we compute total event rates by matching each light meson sample with a specific charm hadron sample following the convention in Ref.~\cite{Kling:2023tgr}.
 Each sample contains a list of neutrinos and antineutrinos with their flavor, four momentum, production location, parent hadron, and physical weight. \SIREN~then simulates the deep-inelastic scattering (DIS) of these neutrinos along the forward neutrino beamline.
 We use the total and differential neutrino DIS cross sections computed in Ref.~\cite{Weigel:2024gzh}.